-Beck's 'Hyperspace' Is A Bright, Bubbly Breakup Album (With Beats By Pharrell)
+Beck's 'Hyperspace' Is A Technicolor Breakup Album (With Beats By Pharrell)

 Music Reviews

-Beck's 'Hyperspace' Is A Bright, Bubbly Breakup Album (With Beats By Pharrell)
+Beck's 'Hyperspace' Is A Technicolor Breakup Album (With Beats By Pharrell)

 When news broke earlier this year that Beck's marriage of nearly 15 years was ending, it seemed a safe bet that a certain kind of album would follow: not the surreal, up-tempo Beck of Odelay, Midnite Vultures or Guero, but something melancholy and ballad-heavy — like his album of the year winner, Morning Phase, or his 2002 breakup opus, Sea Change.
 Stylistically, Beck remains a musical chameleon of remarkable range and elasticity.
 But in the course of 13 albums and a quarter-century, even casual listeners have come to recognize the two main modes in which he works.